550+ 5-Star ReviewsWhatsApp

 • 5 stations

-University of Dundee Medical School holds medical interviews in December 2022 and January 2023.
+University of Dundee Medical School interviews for 2025 entry: holds medical in-person interviews in December 2024 and online in January 2025

 The Dundee medicine interview assesses: